-- 1. To record and utilize statistical information regarding the possession of weapons in the schools and monitor the rise or fall of such incidents during a specific period.
-These statistics would assist in evaluating programs that may be in place in the schools to combat weapons and violence or to dictate the need for such programs. - 2.
-To examine these logs with both a school administrator/staff and a law enforcement official so that they might detect a pattern of incidents occurring in a specific community.
-For example, if possession of weapons escalated in a specific school, it might be indicative of violence rising and students attempting to protect themselves from aggressive actions. - 3.
+- 1. To record and utilize statistical information regarding the possession of weapons at the school and monitor the rise or fall of such incidents during a specific period.
+These statistics would assist in evaluating programs that may be in place in the school to combat weapons and violence or to dictate the need for such programs. - 2.
+To examine these logs with both a school administrator/staff and a law enforcement official so that they might detect a pattern of incidents occurring.
+For example, if possession of weapons escalated, it might be indicative of violence rising and students attempting to protect themselves from aggressive actions. - 3.
 To demonstrate the effectiveness of programs sponsored and operated by both the police and school departments in order to solicit funding from various sources. - 4.
-To dictate the need for increased law enforcement or other methods where weapons possession may be on the rise in a particular school.
+To dictate the need for increased law enforcement or other methods where weapons possession may be on the rise at school.